dconlrn/dconlrn.github.io/mlyw.md

 **Making predictions with multiple linear regression**

-#Model evaluation in regression models:
+- Model evaluation in regression models:

-*(The goal of regression is to accurately predict an unknown case to this end we have to perform regression evaluation aftetr building the mode)* Two types of evaluation appraoches to achieve this goal are.
+*(The goal of regression is to accurately predict an unknown case to this end we have to perform regression evaluation aftetr building the mode)*

+- Two types of evaluation appraoches to achieve this goal are.

-##Train and test on the same data set
+1. Train and test on the same data set

+- Training on the entire data set
+- Building a model using the training set.
-Basically training on the entire data set and building a model using the training set.
+- Then select a sample portion of the data set and create a test model with it.
-Then we select a sample portion of the data set and create a test model with it.
-The test set does not contain the labels and instead we simply use the labels to check against the test models predictions.
+- The test set does not contain the labels and instead we simply use the labels to check against the test models predictions.
-In the test model the labels are called actual values.
+- In the test model the labels are called actual values.

-We compare the actual values Y with the predicted values Y hat.
+> We compare the actual values Y with the predicted values Y hat.

-*This is the simplest evaluation approach*
+> - *This is the simplest evaluation approach*
 results:
 Has a high training accuracy and low out of sample accuracy.
 Since the model knows all of the testing data from the trainings